pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ## Package @vmware-tanzu/tdp-plugin-microsoft-graph-org-reader-processor

+The following sections describe the package.

 ### Class MicrosoftGraphOrgReaderProcessorTransformersSurface

-Allow for manipulation of Microsoft Graph groups and users during ingestion.
+You can use this class to allow for manipulation of Microsoft Graph groups and users during ingestion.

 #### Methods

+The package has the following methods.

 ##### setGroupTransformer(groupTransformer: GroupTransformer): void

-Specify transformation of Microsoft Graph groups during ingestion.
+This method specifies the transformation of Microsoft Graph groups during ingestion.

 | Parameter          | Type             | Description |
 |--------------------|------------------|-------------|